Unlim8ted-Studios/Celeste-Mobile-Port/README.md

 > [!IMPORTANT]
 Celeste game files are not distributed with this repository.
-Building a playable copy requires files from a legally obtained copy of Celeste.»
+Building a playable copy requires files from a legally obtained copy of Celeste.

 > [!NOTE]
 Project status: Active development.
 The threaded Celeste/Everest WebAssembly runtime, Android GeckoView host, touch-control system, save/mod persistence, and modular mobile integration are functional.
-Multiplayer hosting, the simplified in-game map editor, iOS support, and some modified-Everest compatibility work are still under active development.»
+Multiplayer hosting, the simplified in-game map editor, iOS support, and some modified-Everest compatibility work are still under active development.

-Overview
+## Overview

 Celeste Mobile Port runs Celeste and Everest inside a threaded .NET WebAssembly environment and surrounds that runtime with a comparatively small platform-specific host.